 As a youth, James Lucas fell in love with the freedom his blue, 24” wheeled Schwinn Varsity could give him.
 He didn’t know at the time that this passion would cause him to seek out all knowledge bike related and result in his becoming a race mechanic, fit technician, and an expert in retail operations.
 He has spent the last 10 years managing people, operating a business, and converting people into regular cyclists.

 At UCSB, James served the campus community on multiple boards of governance and as the Student Director of the Sport Clubs program.
 He competed in the first ever Collegiate Mountain Bike National Championships, raced incessantly, and provided mechanical support for Shimano and the USA Cycling National Team during his tenure there.
 Afterward, he followed his passion to the University of Wyoming to work on his Master’s in Exercise Physiology.
 There, he taught Exercise Physiology and served his campus community on boards of governance.

 James is now working on his next level of service through bicycle advocacy.
 He went to his first National Bicycle Summit in 2010 and saw what individuals can do accomplish just by showing up.
-When James isn’t wearing every possible hat running Calmar Bicycles, he follows his two young sons on their rides to the park.
+James is the former owner of Calmar Bicycles and recently returned to school to get a teaching credential.
+When not studying, he follows his two young sons on their rides to the park.

 “I believe that there has never been a better opportunity for SVBC to positively influence our community, and I’d like to assist in those efforts.”

 Jim has been an avid cyclist for the past 20 years in and around Silicon Valley, including century rides and commuting to work, as well as being a founding member of two of the larger regional triathlon clubs, Silicon Valley Triathlon Club and TRIbe.

 Jim is interested in incentivizing more local employers to encourage bicycle commuting.